 Don’t like busy kitchens?
 Try a cosy, Scandinavian style.
 You can include a minimal and wooden floor-to-ceiling wall cabinetry, along with in-built shelves for appliances and other utilities.
 The white along the other two edges of this U-shaped kitchen are perfect ingredients of a minimal look, giving this space a serene and relaxed aura.

-Browse through more minimal kitchen design images.
+Browse through more minimal kitchen designs for Indian homes.

-9. Keep it earthy & elegant
+9. Keep it simple & elegant

 10. Write your own story